Phlebotomy Certification Little Havana, Florida

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has study materials based on their certification exams.
 Be positive to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly enlarge your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your certification is made available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Verify patients identity

 - Preparing blood or other specimens for testing

 NPS works with multiple staffing agencies to help our members find a career in the phlebotomy field.
 Click here for more information on job placement assistance by NPS.

 Renewing Your Certification

 Certified Phlebotomy Technicians will have to renew their CPT Certification every two years.
 A phlebotomist should begin the process at least 30 days prior to the day their certification expires.
 This will permit the phlebotomist enough time to review their continuing education hours and attempt their renewal assessment.
 You will not have to go back to a training program or attend a class to renew your certification.